SEO 2 Best Practices: Finding Images/Choosing Free Photos

 Nowadays you always need to add teaser images to blog posts to get noticed.

-Luckily It has become much easier in recent years.
+Luckily it has become much easier in recent years.
 There is plenty of choice now.

 Yet at the same time is has become more difficult to choose free photos!
 How that?